Shuffle/shuffle-docs/docs/AI.md

 Website: [https://singul.io](https://singul.io)

 ## AI Agents
 Agents are a way to have an AI model interact with the world.
 In Shuffle, this means using tools (playbooks) to perform actions.
 We intend to provide controllable, deterministic Agents that can be used to perform tasks.

+**Some areas has been built for:**
+- Tool Usage  (Collection, Enrichment, Detection & Response)
+- Reasoning   (Helps with workflow building)
+- Correlation (Historical alerts and cases)
+- RAG         (Docs: Knowledge base usage)

+They can additionally talk to each other and be published for third party use.

-**This is in Beta and is not generally available yet.**
+**This is in private Beta and is not generally available yet.
+If you would like to try it, please reach out to support@shuffler.io and ask about AI Agents.**

 ## Workflow Generation
 AI Workflow generation is a great starting point.